 Pure functions are functions which cannot access global or static, mutable state save through their arguments.
-This can enable optimizations based on the fact that a pure function is guaranteed to mutate nothing which isn't passed to it, and in cases where the compiler can guarantee that a pure function cannot alter its arguments, it can enable full, functional purity (i.e. the guarantee that the function will always return the same result for the same arguments).
+This enables optimizations based on the fact that a pure function may at most mutate state reachable through its parameters.
 To that end, a pure function: